All ingredients are individually packaged, but our central facility

 Cook the Broccoli

 Add pasta cooking water and garlic.
-Cover, and cook until broccoli is tender, 4-6 minutes.
+Cover, and stir occasionally until broccoli is tender, 4-6 minutes.

 Finish the Dish